Clwydian Range and Dee Valley: Conservation

-In the "National Parks in England and Wales" 1945 report by John Dower, it was published that he had considered the Clwydian Range to be an area to consider when National Parks in England and Wales are selected.
+John Dower's 1945 report on the "National Parks in England and Wales" included the Clwydian Range for consideration when National Parks in England and Wales were to be selected.
 This report alongside the subsequent Hobhouse Report by Sir Arthur Hobhouse would contribute to the National Parks and Access to the Countryside Act 1949 which created the British National Park system.

-A natural conservation area covering 310 km2 of the Clwydian Range and extending southward to the Dee Valley was first proposed in the England and Wales Report of the National Parks Committee, commonly shortened to the Hobhouse Report.
-Published in July 1947 to the Ministry of Town and Country Planning.
+A natural conservation area covering 310 km2 of the Clwydian Range and extending southward to the Dee Valley was first proposed in the England and Wales Report of the National Parks Committee, commonly shortened to the Hobhouse Report, which was published in July 1947 by the Ministry of Town and Country Planning.
 The area was proposed to become a Conservation Area, alongside 51 others, for its "outstanding landscape beauty" and home to "great scientific interest", which was deemed worthy of protection and management through statutory designation.
-This designation eventually became "Areas of Outstanding Natural Beauty", however the eventual designation for the area was much smaller than originally proposed, only covering most of the Clwydian Range.
+Conservations Areas eventually became "Areas of Outstanding Natural Beauty", however this particular area as eventually designated was much smaller than originally proposed, only covering most of the Clwydian Range.

 AONB designation

 The Clwydian Range was designated as an Area of Outstanding Natural Beauty in 1985 by the Secretary of State for Wales Nicholas Edwards MP, under the National Parks and Access to Countryside Act 1949, covering 158 km2 until its extension.
 Its southern boundary was set to be much more northern than originally proposed in 1947.
-Reasons for this decision remain unclear, although it has been said that it was chosen to mark the border between the Clwydian Range and the highlands sometimes regarded to be part of the Berwyn Range.
+Reasons for this decision remain unclear, although it has been said that it was chosen to mark the border between the Clwydian Range and the uplands sometimes regarded to be part of the Berwyn Range.
 This was due to local opposition to designations for the Berwyn Range, such as the then proposed Site of Special Scientific Interest (SSSI), proposed during the AONBs consultation period.
 This potentially influenced the decision to exclude the Berwyn Range, and therefore the Dee Valley, from becoming part of the AONB in 1985.

 In 2005, a Pathfinder partnership was set up by the three local authorities of Denbighshire, Flintshire, and Wrexham, with the Countryside Council for Wales (CCW) to consider whether an AONB extension into the Dee Valley would be beneficial.